 For the past 10 years, KBF has hosted the State Challenge Series.
 This series consists of month-long events held across the country where anglers are allowed to fish any public water within their state or region.

-KBF president, Chad Hoover is promising upgrades in 2020.
+KBF president, Chad Hoover introduced some upgrades in 2020.
 “We’re cutting the month-long State Challenge Series to 21 days.”
 The change gives KBF time to finalize judging and award prizes before the next event starts.

 Hoover adds, “Kayak Bass Fishing Special Challenge events will be weekend tournaments.”
 The shorter tournaments keep the energy high.
 He points to the current One Night Stand tournament and Columbus Day Challenge.

 Online winners qualify for the Challenge Series Championship.
 Hoover explains, “The top 100 anglers from the online series meet up on one lake.”
 For anglers who have fished against each other online, Hoover says, “the Championship gives them an opportunity to fish face-to-face.”

 Online winners can also qualify for the KBF National Championship.
 Hoover points out, “Last year’s winner, Mike Elsea, was the first angler to qualify through the online series and win the Championship.”

 Familiarize Yourself with the TourneyX App

 For beginners, online tournaments can be a little intimidating.
 Hoover suggests, “Learn the tournament rules and run a TourneyX test tournament before joining for real.”
 The app allows anglers to test out the technology without registering fish.
 Hoover laughs, “You’re not trying to rub your stomach, juggle and ride a unicycle all at one time.”

 The smartphone application TourneyX makes online competition possible.
 Tournament directors create competitions, set rules and requirements, track catches and communicate with anglers.
 Each catch is photographed and uploaded to the app, which tracks the angler’s score.